 - A. As specified in all sections of Division 15 Mechanical. - B. Provide components and equipment that are "standard products" of a manufacturer regularly engaged in the manufacturing of products that are of a similar material, design and workmanship.
 "Standard products" is defined as being in satisfactory commercial or industrial use for 2 years before bid opening, including applications of components and equipment under similar circumstances and of similar size, satisfactorily completed by a product that is sold on the commercial market through advertisements, manufacturers' catalogs, or brochures.
-Where two or more items of the same class of equipment are required, these items shall be products of a single manufacturer, however, the component parts of the items need not be the products of the same manufacturer's name, address, model number and serial number on the nameplate.
+Where two or more items of the same class of equipment are required, these items shall be products of a single manufacturer, however, the component parts of the items need not be the products of the same manufacturer.
+Each item of equipment shall have the manufacturer's name, address, model number and serial number on the nameplate.